BrookJeynes/CSharp-Tafe-Course/README.md

 <br>
 Here we create a `class` and label it `Program`.
 A class is a <br>

 > "...basic concept of Object-Oriented Programming which revolve around... real-life entities" - <a href="https://www.geeksforgeeks.org/c-sharp-class-and-object/">Geeks for Geeks - Class and Object</a>

 <br>
 It's essentially a user-defined blueprint which the interpretor uses to create an `Object`.
-In that quote you saw the phrase `Object-Oriented Programming`, don't worry about these terms just
+In that quote you saw the phrase `Object-Oriented Programming`, don't worry about these terms just yet because they will be discussed later. {add link to where they are discussed}

 <br>
 <h2>Variables</h2>